Sameep-Dhakal/Machine-learning-mastery-with-python/README.md

  Lesson 14: Ensemble Methods.
 (Improve Results)
  Lesson 15: Algorithm Parameter Tuning.
 (Improve Results)  Lesson 16: Model Finalization.
 (Present Results)

+# outcomes from reading this book
+ How to work through a small to medium sized dataset end-to-end.
+ How to deliver a model that can make accurate predictions on new unseen data.
+ How to complete all subtasks of a predictive modeling problem with Python.
+ How to learn new and different techniques in Python and SciPy.
+ How to get help with Python machine learning.

+# scipy
+SciPy is an ecosystem of Python libraries for mathematics, science and engineering.
+It is an add-on to Python that you will need for machine learning.
+The SciPy ecosystem is comprised of the following core modules relevant to machine learning:
+ NumPy: A foundation for SciPy that allows you to efficiently work with data in arrays.
+        (you can see the required basics of numpy in my repository  !!!linear Algebra!!!)
+ Matplotlib: Allows you to create 2D charts and plots from data.
+ Pandas: Tools and data structures to organize and analyze your data.